puppetlabs/puppet/README.md

             - common
 :json:
         :datadir: /var/lib/hiera

+:puppet:
+	:datasource: data
 </pre>

 Installation?
 =============

 It's not 100% ready for prime time, shortly a simple _gem install hiera-puppet_ on your master will do it.

+For the moment the Gem install will place the Puppet Parser Function where Puppet cannot find it, you should copy it out and distribute it to your master using Pluginsync or something similar

 Who?
 ====